Dhawal Kulkarni

-Dhawal Sunil Kulkarni (born 10 December 1988) is an Indian cricketer as well as first class cricketer.
-He is a right arm medium-pace bowler and right-handed lower order batsman.
+Dhawal Sunil Kulkarni (born 10 December 1988) is an Indian former cricketer.
+He was a right arm medium-pace bowler and right-handed lower order batsman.

-In first class cricket, he plays for Mumbai and in the Indian Premier League, he plays for Mumbai Indians Based on his consistent performance in the domestic season and the IPL, he was selected for the Indian Test team for the away series against New Zealand in 2009.
-But he was not selected to play in any of the three Test matches of the series.
+In first-class cricket, he played for Mumbai and in the Indian Premier League (IPL), he appeared for Mumbai Indians, Rajasthan Royals and Gujarat Lions.
+Based on his consistent performance in the domestic season and the IPL, he was selected for the Indian Test team for the away series against New Zealand in 2009.
+However, he was not selected to play in any of the three Test matches of the series.

 Domestic career

-In the 2012-13 Ranji Trophy, he was one of the key faces to make Mumbai the Ranji Trophy champions for the 40th time.
+In the 2012–13 Ranji Trophy, he was one of the key faces to make Mumbai the Ranji Trophy champions for the 40th time.
 He took 5/33 against the Services in the Semi-final, after scoring 20* in the 1st innings.
 He followed it up with 4/24 and 5/32 against 1st time finalists Saurashtra to bowl them out for 148 and 82, and thus ensure a win by an innings and 125 runs in the final.
 He was rewarded with a chance in the India A cricket squad.
 He was selected for the quadrangular series in 2014 where he played a key role for India winning the cup.